 If the age of the Annuitant has been misstated, the payouts established will be made on the basis of the correct age.
 If payouts were too large because of misstatement, the difference with interest may be deducted by us from the next payout or payouts.
 If payouts were too small, the difference with interest may be added by us to the next payout.
-This interest is at an annual effective rate which will not be less than the minimum rate allowed by law.
+The interest rate used will be 3%.